Turquoise Value, How Much is Turquoise Worth?

 |Contiguous size||smaller than 1/4″||1/4″ to 1″||1″ to 2″||2″ to 4″||4″ +|

 Turquoise Value TQI Price per Carat

-After you have a total TQI points compare it to the chart below to get the price per carat.
+After evaluating your turquoise stone, and have a total TQI points compare it to the chart below to get the price per carat.

 Fritsch, Emmanuel.
 McClure, Shane.
 Ostrooumov, Mikhail.
 Andres, Yves.
 Koivula, John.
 Kammerling, Robert.
 The identification of Zachery treated Turquoise 1999.
 Website pdf : http://image1.fmgstatic.com/pdf/The-Identification-of-Zachery-Treated-Turquoise.pdf

 Mohs Hardness Scale, A rapid hardness test for field and classroom use.
 Website:http://geology.com/minerals/mohs-hardness-scale.shtml

 Smith, Natalie.
 How to shape Turquoise Nuggets.
 Website http://www.ehow.com/how_8038446_shape-turquoise-nuggets.html